 5 At the same time, as Pinker (1989) noted, it can be difficult to disentangle semantic judgments about how well verbs fit a particular construction, from speaker's knowledge of how those verbs are used.
-While English speakers would likely rate fill, for example, as not having a manner component and "therefore" being unavailable for use in the caused-motion construction, the German cognate verb, füllen, does readily occur in the caused-motion construction in German (Ambridge & Brandt 2013), as does a verb that is translated as fill in Korean (Bley-Vroman & Joo 2001).
+While English speakers would likely rate fill, for example, as not having a manner component and "therefore" being unavailable for use in the caused-motion construction, the German cognate verb, füllen, does readily occur in the caused-motion construction in German (Ambridge and Brandt 2013), as does a verb that is translated as fill in Korean (Bley-Vroman and Joo 2001).

-The lifeguard backstroked the children to shore, even when sentence length and plausibility are factored out.
+It is very clear from the results in Experiment 1 that native speakers find sentences that involve verbs used in familiar ways to be markedly more acceptable than verbs used in novel ways, whether or not the novel sentence has a competing alternative.
+That is, the baseline sentences were rated as much more acceptable than either group of novel sentences.
+Speakers find, for example, She backstroked in the pool all afternoon to be much more acceptable than The lifeguard backstroked the children to shore, even when sentence length and plausibility are factored out.
 This indicates that speakers know which verbs they have witnessed in which constructions, and they prefer familiar uses over novel ones.
 We also found in Experiment 1, that in the case of baseline (familiar) sentences, participants judged sentences containing high frequency verbs to be more acceptable than sentences with lower frequency verbs.
 Thus witnessing a verb in a construction more often renders it more acceptable.
 In this way, speakers are conservative: they prefer familiar formulations, and the more familiar, the better.